PoorHttp/PoorWSGI/doc/documentation.rst

 As you can see, this example works, but it is so bad solution of your problem.
 Little bit better solution will be, if you store files only if exist and only to special separate dictionary, which could be configurable.
-That you need use factory to create file_callback.
-In next example is write own form parsering, which is not important, when `file_callback` could be set via Application property.
+That you need use to factory to create file_callback.
+In next example is written own form processing, which is not important, when `file_callback` could be set via Application property.

 .. code:: python

     from io import FileIO
     from os.path import exists

-    from poorwsgi import Application, state, request
+    from poorwsgi import Application, state, fieldstorage

     app = Application('test')